oscar-dev19/CS_311/README.md

 # CS311 Data Structures Repository

 Welcome to the CS311 Data Structures repository for the Computer Science program at California State University San Marcos (CSUSM).
 This repository serves as a comprehensive resource for the course, offering a centralized hub for lecture notes, assignments, projects, and additional materials.
+Please do not copy!

 ## Table of Contents